 What will I study?

-All our A Level students follow the modern modular AQA Specification which highlights the changes which are happening and have occurred in both the physical and human environments which surround us.
-Topical material and issues are used to develop an understanding of how and why different environments - ranging in scale from the local to the global - change through time.
+The specification highlights the changes which are happening and have occurred in both the physical and human environments which surround us.
+Topical material and issues are used to develop an understanding of how and why different environments change through time.
 Evidence of change is first analysed using a variety of sources – maps, photographs, satellite imagery, questionnaires, surveys, census data – the patterns of change can then be described, explained and their implications and effects assessed.
 In trying to understand some of these changes, it is necessary to analyse the activities, motives and values of people and how they interact with their environment.
-In many respects therefore, the syllabus develops many of the ideas taught at GCSE.

-At AS, all candidates will study core human and physical geography.
+All candidates will study core human and physical geography.
 In each area of study candidates will consider the values and attitudes of decision makers, consider their own values and attitudes to the issues being studied and support their learning of ideas through the study of specific case studies.
-Candidates will also develop a variety of geographical skills, which will broaden and deepen existing knowledge and be employed with a greater degree of independence - indeed the course begins with a 4-day fieldcourse in Dorset in late September.

 How will I be assessed?

 The A-Level will also consist of two examinations based on human and physical geography plus a 5000 word project that is internally assessed.
 The project title and topic will be selected by the student and completed during the course.

 A good GCSE grade is always the desirable foundation for study in the Upper School.
 However, a natural interest in the subject and a strong determination to succeed by working hard are equally important requirements.